 YouTube Movies - free streaming service

 YouTube introduced the option to buy and rent movies on its website a few years ago.
 Most people know that.
 But what most people don’t know is that there is a section of YouTube Movies that is dedicated to completely free movies, which you can stream whenever you want.

-The selection is, naturally, not the best, given that YouTube isn’t going to fork over a ton of money to provide free movies.
-But you can still find some top films from throughout the years like The Man In The Iron Mask, Into The Blue, and Bulletproof Monk.
-It’s free, and you probably use YouTube anyway – so check it out, and you’re sure to find something great to watch.
+The selection is not the best, but you can still find some top films from throughout the years like The Man In The Iron Mask, Into The Blue, and Bulletproof Monk.
+It’s free, and you probably use YouTube already, so it's worth checking out to see if you can find something great to watch.

-Naturally, device support is incredible, since you’ll just use the YouTube app to watch these movies.
-That means you can watch on iOS and Android, Roku, Apple TV, and Chromecast, as well as most smart TVs, Blu-Ray players, gaming consoles, and more.
+Device support is near-ubiquitous since you’ll just use the YouTube app to watch these movies.
+That means you can watch on Android and iOS mobile devices, Apple TV, Chromecast, Fire TV and Roku streaming devices, as well as most smart TVs, Blu-Ray players, gaming consoles, and more.

 Xumo features both live and on-demand content from top channels like CBS News and NBC News, as well as some online-only content from media outlets like Vanity Fair, FailArmy, and Bloomberg.
 It’s quite similar to Pluto TV, with both full episodes and abbreviated clips of TV shows and online content available.

 Xumo is ad-supported and completely free with no paid upgrades available, and you don’t even have to sign up for an account.

 The user interface is well-organized and responsive, while videos load very fast and stream in up to 720p HD quality,